dev7355608/perfect-vision/README.md

 Assume you have a map with indoor and outdoor areas, and with daylight outside, but indoors it's dark.
 So outdoors everyone should be able to see everything in line-of-sight, but indoors only with light or darkvision.
 To set this up first go to the scene configuration and enabled *Unrestricted Vision Range*.
 Then select the polygon drawing tool (or any other tool) and draw over the indoors areas.
 You might need to create multiple drawings.
 I recommend to choose one of those drawings and set the parent of all other drawings to this drawing.
 This way you only have to configure the settings of the parent drawing, but not the children's except checking the *Active* checkbox and assigning the parent.
 In particular, I recommend create a drawing with the text tool, set the text to *Indoor Lighting*, move it to the padding of the scene so that your players can't see it, and choose this to be the parent; that makes it very easy to remember, which drawing is the parent that controls the indoor lighting settings.
 When you have finished creating your drawings, open the parent drawings settings, and check the *Override* box next to *Unrestricted Vision Range*; but leave the box next *Unrestricted Vision Range* unchecked, otherwise you enable it.
 You might want to change the *Darkness Level* as well: check the *Override* box next to *Darkness Level* and choose your preferred darkness for the indoor areas.
 Last but not least you probably want to make the drawings itself invisible to your players.
 Now, what if the time of changes and we want it to be nighttime outside?
 Simply go to the scene configuration, adjust the *Darkness Level* and disable *Unrestricted Vision Range*.
 If you want to change the lighting of the indoor areas, simply go to the parent drawing and make your changes.

 ### Drawing Example 2: Magical Darkness / Fog Cloud

+> If you prefer, you can create magical darkness with a [light source](#ambient-light-example-magical-darkness) and a fog cloud with a [template](#measured-template-example-fog-cloud) instead.

 Draw a circle with the ellipse tool (or any other shape).
 Open the drawings configuration, go to the *Lighting* tab, and check the *Active* checkbox.
 Then check the *Override* box next to *Sight Limit* and set *Sight Limit* to 0.
 Done!
 Tokens won't be able to see though or inside this area.